You can do everything in California in December from surfing on a SoCal beach to snow skiing in the mountains.

 By December, water and air temperatures at the beach limit most people to oceanside strolls.
 The beach areas are always colder than inland, and they get even chillier when the sun goes down.

-If you plan to spend time outdoors camping or hiking, pack light layers to stay warm and covered, and in case it's colder than expected, bring a couple of extras.
+If you plan to spend time outdoors camping or hiking, pack light layers to stay warm and covered.
+In case it's colder than expected, take a couple of extras.

 No matter where your plans take you, pack plenty of sunscreen.
 Even if the sun isn't shining, its UV rays can reflect off water and snow, and you'll still end up with a sunburn.